HWSec-CSIC/se-pq/README.md

 #### SE-QUBIP Interface

-The SE_QUBIP (v3.3.2) IP module offers a detailed configuration interface within the Vivado IP Integrator.
+The SE_QUBIP (v3.4.0) IP module offers a detailed configuration interface within the Vivado IP Integrator.
 The configuration is divided into several key sections:

 *   **Clock Configuration**: It is **mandatory** to set the `Clock Frequency` for the IP core.
 This parameter is critical for the correct operation of the internal logic and timing.

 *   **Interface Configuration**: The IP block provides both I2C (`S00_I2C`) and AXI (`S00_AXI`) interfaces for communication.
 The I2C interface can be enabled or disabled, and its slave address can be configured.
+The SCP-03 Protocol may be enabled, allowing to configure and set the static keys.

 *   **Device and Memory Configuration**: Users can select the target `Device` (e.g., GENESYS II), which displays the `Total Memory (BRAM)` available and the amount consumed by the current IP configuration.
 The `On-Chip Memory Size` for the PicoRV32 core can also be adjusted under the `SoC Memory Map`.